 Together, Middle Georgia Technical College and Central Georgia Technical have long histories.
-To view historical information on each College prior to the consolidation visit MGTC/CGTC History prior to July 1, 2013.

 Accreditation

 CGTC is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Accreditation processes are coordinated by the Vice President for Institutional Effectiveness who may be reached by calling (478) 757-3424.
 The Commission on Colleges is to be contacted only if there is evidence that appears to support an institution's significant non-compliance with a requirement or standard.